-MS I/O students enroll in 611B and 611C to prepare their thesis proposals.
-In the fall quarter of your second year, you will enroll in 611B (2 units) and attend a weekly seminar with other second year MS I/O students, directed by one or two MS I/O faculty members.
-The intent of the 611B seminar is to help I/O students develop ideas and structure for their proposals.
-In the winter quarter of their second year, I/O students will enroll in 611C (3 units) to complete their proposal.
-In consultation with the thesis advisor, students will arrange for two additional faculty members to serve on the student's thesis committee in a scheduled meeting.
+MS I-O students enroll in 6951 twice to prepare their thesis proposals.
+First in the spring of your first year and again in the fall semester of your second year, you will enroll in 6951 (1 unit) and attend a weekly seminar with other MS I-O students, directed by one or two MS I-O faculty members.
+The intent of the 6951 seminar is to help I-O students develop ideas and structure for their proposals.
+I-OIn consultation with the thesis advisor, students will arrange for two additional faculty members to serve on the student's thesis committee in a scheduled meeting.
 This three-person committee is responsible for approving the student's thesis proposal.